oreqizer/go-jaywt/README.md

 }
 ```

-### Check JWT with claims
+### Get JWT with claims

-Pass your claims struct as a second argument to `CheckWithClaims`:
+Pass your claims struct as a second argument to `GetWithClaims`:

 ```go
 type MyClaims struct {